100-plus year cold record broken for a 2nd day. Snow expected overnight

 #ReadLocal

-The National Weather Service puts the chance of snow at 90 percent after 10 p.m.
-Tuesday.
-One to three inches of snow are possible then.
+The National Weather Service puts the chance of snow at 90 percent.
+One to three inches of snow were possible overnight.

-The snow could continue Wednesday morning, turning to a wintery mix of rain, freezing rain, sleet and snow after 10 a.m.
-The chance of precipitation is 70 percent.
+More snow is possible through Wednesday night in a wintery mix with rain, freezing, rain and sleet.
+That chance of precipitation is 70 percent.

-New snow and sleet accumulation could come to one to two inches during the day Wednesday, with less than an inch of additional accumulation possible overnight Wednesday.
+New snow and sleet accumulation of about an inch is possible during the day, with little or no snow accumulation expected Wednesday night.

 Students can check for school delays or closures at bit.ly/snowdelays.